 In addition, the catalog also provide information about our policies – when you can add courses, when you can drop or withdraw, how grades are calculated, petitions and appeals process, and many other topics.
 We highly encourage you to explore this section of the catalog.

-Please note that you will enter under the 2014-15 catalog and those requirements will apply to you for the years that you are an active student at LC.
-The 2014-15 catalog is currently being published and will be available to you online by mid-July.
-(Every summer the new year’s catalog is finalized and published.)
-Meanwhile, the information in the 2013-14 catalog can give you a sense of the types of courses that meet general education requirements.
+Please note that you will enter under the 2016-17 catalog and those requirements will apply to you for the years that you are an active student at LC.
+The information in the 2016-17 catalog will provide information on the courses that meet general education requirements, and major requirements.
 Your summer advisors can also help you with course selection.